 Future operations would largely depend on the prospect of attracting immigrants.
 Advertisements should be placed and personal communication employed as necessary to ensure this.

 The Village of Stanley offers a picturesque drive filled with rustic farms, hardwoods showcasing stunning fall colors, and memorable views of the Nashwaak River.

-The Stanley Fair, the longest continuously running agricultural fair in New Brunswick, has been held in Logan’s Field since 1851.
+The Stanley Fair, New Brunswick’s longest continuously running agricultural fair, has taken place in Logan’s Field since 1851.

-Stanley is an area rich in tradition and history.
-Numerous homes and buildings in the Stanley area are over one hundred years old, and many of those properties remain occupied by decendants of original owners.
+Stanley is an area steeped in tradition and history.
+Numerous homes and buildings in the Stanley area are over a century old, with many of these properties still occupied by descendants of the original owners.

 This post has already been read 5243 times!